MMLabCodes/polymersimulator/docs/sw_directories_tutorial.rst

 This module is the workhorse of the package and ensures every file is sent to the correct place and each file can be found for its required purpose.

-It is recommended that you launch and follow *tutorial_1_filepath_manager* with jupyter notebook to get a handle on how this module works.
+It is recommended that you launch and follow **tutorial_1_filepath_manager** with jupyter notebook to get a handle on how this module works and for a more comprehensive explanation of how this module works.

-*Note: this is the first of many class based modules in this package so it may be useful to familiarise yourself with python classes with this video https://www.youtube.com/watch?v=ZDa-Z5JzLYM*
+*Note: this is the first of many class based modules in this package so it may be useful to familiarise yourself with python classes with this video `link text <https://www.youtube.com/watch?v=ZDa-Z5JzLYM>`_

 Intialising an instance of the filepath manager
 -----------------------------------------------